She crashed her e-scooter avoiding a Canada goose and broke her jaw. Now she's warning others | CBC News

 She crashed her e-scooter avoiding a Canada goose and broke her jaw.
 Now she's warning others

-Jackie Gravel of Gatineau, Que., had her jaw fastened shut for six weeks, unable to eat solid foods
+Jackie Gravel of Gatineau, Que., had her jaw fastened shut for 6 weeks

-After an e-scooter crash left Jackie Gravel of Gatineau, Que., with a broken jaw that forced her to eat puréed food with a syringe for six weeks, she's now warning other riders to exercise caution before stepping onto an electric kick-scooter.
+After an e-scooter crash left Jackie Gravel of Gatineau, Que., with a broken jaw that forced her to eat puréed food with a syringe for six weeks, she's now warning other riders to exercise caution before a ride.

-"It can happen to anyone at anytime," said the fitness instructor who was riding on a bike path to her Byward Market studio in late July when she lost control.
+"It can happen to anyone at any time," said the fitness instructor, who was riding on a bike path to her downtown Ottawa studio in the ByWard Market in late July when she lost control.

 "I came upon this flock of Canada geese," said Gravel.
 "They all separated and I was ringing my bell.
 This one rogue Canada goose — I don't know if she didn't hear the bell — ran in front of me."